3 Travel Agents Get Creative with Fee Structures

 Brainstorming Worksheet: Agency Fee Structures

-Before we begin . . . as you read this, you'll probably be teeming with ideas to create or update your own fee structure.
-Well we have just the thing for you!
+Hopefully, that kickstarted your brain a little bit (Steph is really good at that!)
+As you read this, you'll probably be teeming with ideas to create or update your own fee structure.
 Download our brainstorm worksheet below.
 It's an exercise that will help you walk through a few things to consider when creating your own fee structure, considering factors like your region, your current income, your experience, your value-adds, and your clientele!
 All you need is a printer and a pen!

 The worksheet includes exclusive data on consultation fees that will pique your interest!
 So as creativity strikes while you read, take note!